sbvegan/crypto-craps/README.md

 # Crypto Craps

+TODO: withdraw functionality
+TODO: testing roll functionality on a local testnet and then live testnet
+TODO: write scripts for the tests above

 ## The Rules

 _These are a slightly simplified version of the street craps rules.
 The main difference is there is only two players, so no pot matching and side bets from additional players._